janfredrikaasmundtveit/Compfys2020/project3/readme.md

 The c++ file setup.cpp contains all the relevant setups of different subsystems, aswell as the full solarsystem with realistic inital condition.

-The full program takes 5 inputs: first a filename, second the number of timsteps, third second a the number of years the system should be evolved over (double), fourth   the interger option, fifth the interger spesifiing the method th solver should usesee solver class. the integer option  takes 6 different values: choose system 0 for full solarsystem, system 1 for sun-earth sytem, system 2 for sun-earth-jupiter system
+The full program takes 5 inputs: first a filename, second the number of timsteps, third second a the number of years the system should be evolved over (double), fourth   the interger option, fifth the interger spesifiing the method th solver should usesee solver class. the integer option  takes 6 different values: choose system 0 for full solarsystem, system 1 for sun-earth sytem, system 2 for sun-earth-jupiter system, system 3 for sun mercury with GR correction, system 4 to vary beta and output E,l; option 5 to study escape velocities.

-		//, system 3 for sun mercury with GR correction, system 4 to vary beta and output E,l; option 5 to study escape velocities.
+the folder obsolete contains various functions later made into member functions.